mohitpai/journey-optimizer.en/help/using/in-app/create-in-app-journey.md

 * **[!UICONTROL Reaction]** activities can not be used to react to an In-app open or click.

-* An activation delay happens between the moment a user profile reaches an In-app activity in the canvas and the time they start seeing that In-app message.
-This delay can range from 15 minutes to 1 hour.
+* An activation delay may happen between the moment a user profile reaches an In-app activity in the canvas and the time they start seeing that In-app message.

 **Related topics:**